kingston-hackSpace/Bulb_lighting/12V_bulb-lamp.md

 ----
-# Making a 12V lighting device
+# Making a 12V lamp

 This guide is for ***12V lighting ONLY***